github-community-gitam/EPOCH4.0-CProject/CONTRIBUTING.md

 ## Pull Request Rules

-To maintain quality and consistency across GameOfAlgo:
+To maintain quality and consistency across C Mini Projects:

 - Create an Issue first, and link it to your PR
-- Code must run without errors
+- Code must compile and run without errors or warnings
-- Keep Jupyter Notebooks clean
-- Remove unnecessary prints/output
+- Remove unnecessary prints, unused variables, and dead code
-- Keep cells organized
+- Keep files clean, readable, and properly structured
 - Document any new feature or modification
-- Use good naming conventions and folder structure
+- Use meaningful variable/function names and consistent folder structure
 - Add comments wherever your logic might be unclear
+- Follow standard C formatting and indentation

 ## Issue Guidelines